Clinicians need information about your new products — but timing and placement is everything.

 Relevance is crucial for business customers as well, but be aware: The more specialized the audience, and the more constrained their time, the more precise you’ll have to be about the form, function, and placement of your content.

 Case in point: Clinicians face a constant struggle to stay informed about new developments that can help them do their jobs better and create the best outcomes for their patients.

-It can seem like a paradox: The demands on clinicians’ cutting-edge skills makes it difficult for them to hone that edge with the latest information.
-As COVID-19 stretches their workdays and attention even further, medical professionals must seize moments to learn about new developments — and their engagement depends on content that’s in the right place at the right time.
+It can seem like a paradox: The demands on clinicians’ cutting-edge skills make it difficult for them to hone that edge with the latest information.
+As COVID-19 stretches their workdays and attention even further, medical professionals must seize moments to learn about new developments — and their engagement depends on content being in the right place at the right time.

-To get a read on clinicians’ content consumption, Springer Nature recently commissioned a survey of 100 oncologists about their biggest challenges keeping up to date.
+To get a read on clinicians’ content consumption, Springer Nature recently commissioned a survey of 100 oncologists about their biggest challenges with keeping up to date:

 This hectic workload requires clinicians to consume content in short, concentrated bursts that add up on average to less than 60 minutes a day.